moltenllama/gct-systems-training/glimcare/index.md

 # Getting Started
 ## What is Glimcare?
-Glimcare is the system that we use to repsond to emails, update the knowledge artciles on the support website and it also hosts our internal only, GCT Hub.
+Glimcare is the system that we use to repsond to emails, update the knowledge articles on the support website and it also hosts our internal only, GCT Hub.

 Glimcare includes 3 main applications: The Dashboard, Ticketing System and Knowledgebase.